AspieSoft/better-json/readme.md

 Simply better json with comments and auto normalization.
 You can either use it as a new object, or override the default JSON object.

- - Comments are removed from strings
+ - comments are removed from strings
  - quotes are added where needed automatically
  - single quotes are corrected to double, when needed
  - types are auto corrected ('1' becomes 1)
  - trailing commas are removed
+ - crash resistance (runs in a try catch block, and returns null on error)

 ### Installation